 If you're the lone soul working to get this done yourself, we see you and we love you.
 Don't get discouraged, just get it on the calendar - you will be surprised by just how much knowing the day it's going to be done can help keep morale and momentum going.

 4 - Make The Benefits Of Good Documentation Contagious!

 The best documentation is the documentation that is (1) correct and up-to-date and (2) discoverable when someone needs to learn from it.
 We recommend that everyone using Swimm also make use of our IDE plugins, so that developers see the availability of documentation in the midst of the code that they want to understand, and can read it right in their editor.

-If we don't yet fully support your IDE (we're constantly working on adding more), you can take advantage of Swimm's ability to export your documentation on a schedule, and place it somewhere convenient for folks to search.
-You can also automate shipping it to Confluence, Notion or other systems.
+If we don't yet fully support your IDE (we're constantly working on adding more), you can take advantage of Swimm's Docs-As-Code design, and use format translation tools like Pandoc to publish Swimm documentation in a variety of other places.

 Make sure folks on your team know that they can base documentation from a recent commit SHA.
 If you structure and squash your commits in a way that new features are added in cumulative order, Swimm can pull snippets from all affected files that introduces something new and set up a scaffolding of sorts where you see the code you need, and just have to write a few paragraphs to explain it.

 5 - Explore Maintenance Strategies, And Couple That Code!